orbx-hub/ORBX/README.md

 ## Overview

-The ORBX file reposity is an easy way to quickly access, copy and paste modified Octane's items / objects or "nodes", in other words, custom presets.
+The ORBX file repository is an easy way to quickly access, copy and paste modified Octane's items / objects or "nodes", in other words, custom presets.
 Two approaches to this workflow:
 1. Copy of the raw code, for instance, to direcly paste in Octane Standalone
 2. Download of the .orbx file for a direct copy into the ORBX folder default directory known as the "LocalDb".